 Corruption takes a serious toll on the environment.
-A number of sectors are particularly vulnerable to corruption, including forestry, the protection of endangered species, water supply, oil exploitation, fisheries and hazardous waste management.
+A number legal timber across borders.
+Sometimes a protected hardwood is of sectors are particularly vulnerable to corruption, including declared as an ordinary variety or certificates of origin are falsiforestry, the protection of endangered species, water supply, oil fied; sometimes the paperwork needed to move illegal timber is exploitation, fisheries and hazardous waste management.

-From embezzlement during the implementation of environmental programmes, to grand corruption when permits and licenses for natural resources exploitation are issued, to the petty bribery of officials - corruption occurs at any, and every, level.
-Corruption also makes it possible for environmental and social safeguards to be ignored or bypassed.
+From embezzlement during the implementation of environmen- Criminals in this area rely heavily on corruption to stay in business tion also makes it possible for environmental and social safeguards to be ignored or bypassed.

-While devastating from an environmental perspective, the consequences of these actions also impact on the livelihood of local communities whose existence is tied to the environment.
-When corruption leads to the loss of resources and habitats, and the ecosystems which billions of people around the world rely on are destroyed, both societies and the environment suffer.
+corruption leads to the loss of resources and habitats, and the represents billions of dollars in lost tax revenue. ecosystems which billions of people around the world rely on are destroyed, both societies and the environment suffer.